fkguo/zotero-inspire/README.md

 	- `journal` (set to `Journal Abbr` in Zotero), `volume`, `year`, `pages` (either the page numbers or the modern article IDs), `issue`, and `abstract`.

+## Prerequisite

+The add-on fetch search for the INSPIRE record according to DOI or arXiv numbers.
+For it to work as expected,
+- the DOI should be either in the `DOI` fiel, or in the `extra` field in the format of `DOI: `.
+- as for arXiv papers, there should be either a url in the `URL` field, or an arXiv ID in the `extra` field in the format of  `arXiv:`.

+There are old papers in the INSPIRE database without a DOI number.
+However, the INSPIRE API currently does not support using the citekey to access the relevant publication.

 ## Installation